-- Set the time duration and tap on Add located at the top right corner of the screen.
+- Set the time duration and tap Add located at the top right corner of the screen.
 Make sure to enable the toggle for Block at End of Limit.

 - Continue the same process for other apps you wish to lock.

-- Enter screen time passcode, if asked.
+- Enter your screen time passcode, if asked.

 - Choose the desired time limit.
 Next, turn on the option for Block at End of Limit.
-Finally, tap on Add.
+Finally, tap Add.

-How to Unlock Apps on iPhone
+Unlock apps on iPhone or iPad

-Tap on One more minute or Enter Screen Time Passcode.
+Tap One more minute or Enter Screen Time Passcode.
 The former will let you use the app for a minute more.
 The latter will prompt you to enter the passcode, followed by the duration for which you want to unlock the app.

-- Tap on Set Guided Access Passcode and enter the desired 4-digit passcode to enable it.
+- Tap Set Guided Access Passcode and enter the desired 4-digit passcode to enable it.
 Here, optionally, you can also choose to enable Touch ID/Face ID as a way to end guided access.

-- Optional: To refrain parts of your screen from working, use your finger to make a circle or any closed shape.
+- Optional: To restrict parts of your screen from working, use your finger to make a circle or any closed shape.
 Use the dots on the gray selected portion to achieve the desired result.
 Tap the cross (x) button if you want to remove it.
 When Guided Access is in action, this selected area will not register any touch and will stay grayed out.

-How to End Guided Access?
+How to end Guided Access?

 There are two ways to do this.